 If you get into the habit of following each of these steps before you buy anything to sell on the Amazon platform, you will absolutely...

 - Keep your account safe from suspension

 Simply put, consistently implementing the steps I outline in this post will help you create a thriving Amazon business that is more profitable and less stressful than those of the vast majority of your peers.

 This post is not just for beginners (although it is probably the best post I've ever written for a beginner) it is for anyone who wants to make sure they handle their Amazon product sourcing the right way.

 Of course, I don't expect you to read this post (which is pretty long) every time you buy a product.
-Once you've read this post and done the process several times it will be like riding a bike.
+Once you've read this post and done the process, several times, it will be like riding a bike.

-I do recommend sharing this post with your existing and future employees and downloading the free printable checklist below.
+I recommend sharing this post with your existing and future employees and downloading the free printable checklist below.
 Reference it regularly until you are asking the checklist questions in your head without needing to read them.

 I've broken the process down into 4 components and each component has sub questions you will have to consider when making a buying decision.